It came over the AP wire as a small blurb just before midnight a week before Christmas, 2007.

-I dug in a third time.
+I stubbornly dug in the third time.
 Lamabe then threw a curveball that buckled my knees as I helplessly watched it plunk into the catcher’s mitt.
-I called out, “Okay Coach, I just learned that I can’t hit big league pitching.”
+I called out, “Okay Coach, I just learned that I can’t hit big league pitching!”

 “Neither could I,” Lamabe replied.
 “That’s why the American League has taken the bats out of the hands of pathetic hitters like you and me!”

 That was Jack Lamabe in a nutshell—playful; good-natured; sensitive; informative; self-effacing; humble, and most of all, genuine.
 “I owe you a dinner, Shaun,” Coach exclaimed.
 “You just made your old coach look very good in front of the rest of my players.”

 True to his word, Coach took me for a pizza and beer dinner at his favorite local dive, where I asked him how he ended up with the Red Sox.

 “I was traded with Dick Stuart to Boston,” he chuckled to himself.
 “Stu used to call me ‘the throw in.’
 I continually reminded him that the Red Sox needed pitching more than hitting at the time.”